 As a commercial property owner, you will need an insurance policy to cover your commercial buildings.
-If you own shops, offices, a home run business, a surgery, hotels, leisure complex or run a registered business as a professional landlord you will need commercial property insurance.
+If you own shops, offices, a surgery, hotel, leisure complex or run a registered business from home you will need commercial property insurance.

 Investment in commercial property is a serious business – protecting your investment is equally serious and requires an insurance broker who understands your needs and knows what issues you may face.
 Whether you require cover for commercial, mixed-use or unoccupied property our property experts are on hand to discuss your insurance needs.
 With more than 25 years’ experience in the Commercial Property Sector, our dedicated team are perfectly placed to swiftly deliver your Commercial Property Insurance needs.